Eleutherado/BubbleTeam/ChromeExtension/extensionStatus.md

 # Status: building MVP

-It is just the extension example given by the google (tutorial)[https://developer.chrome.com/extensions/getstarted]
+It is just the extension example given by the google [tutorial](https://developer.chrome.com/extensions/getstarted)

 ## Done
 * Added a description
-* Added an icon
+* Added an icon -- probably need a better one

 ## To Do
 ### Programming